xeruf/mostr/README.md

   + no match: create & activate task
 - `.2` - set view depth to `2`, which can be substituted for any number (how many subtask levels to show, default 1)

-Dots can be repeated to move to parent tasks
+Dots can be repeated to move to parent tasks.

 - `:[IND][COL]` - add / remove property column COL to IND or end
 - `>[TEXT]` - Complete active task and move to parent, with optional state description